 Dear Parent/Guardian

-To save you time and effort, the information you gave on your Free and Reduced-Price School Meals Application may be shared with other programs for which your child may qualify.
-For the following program, we must have your permission to share your information.
-Sending in this form will not change whether your children get free or reduced price meals.
+To save you time and effort, the information you gave on your Free and Reduced-Price School Meals Application

+may be shared with other programs for which your ch ild may qualify.
+For the following program, we must have

+your permission to share your information.
+Sending it n this form will not change whether your children get free

+or reduced price meals.

 YES!
-I DO want school officials to share information from my Free and Reduced Price School Meals with: (check all that apply) Extracurricular Activities Materials for Course Projects (includes Technology Fe ee) Musical Instrument or optional Music Courses that ar e not extracurricular activities If you checked any or all of the above, complete the following form for the child(ren) listed below.
-Your information will be shared only • Child's name: grade at Maywood Public Schools Child's name: grade at Maywood Public Schools Child's name: grade at Maywood Public Schools Child's name: grade at Maywood Public Schools Child's name: grade at Maywood Public Schools Signature of Parent/Guardian: Date: Printed Name: Address:
+I DO want school officials to share information ation from my Free and Reduced Price School Meals with:

+(Check all that apply)

+Extracurricular Activities

+Materials for Course Projects

+Musical Instrument or optional Music C ourses that are not extracurricular activities

+• ollowing form to ensure that your information is shared

+for the child(ren) listed below.
+Your information will l be shared only with the programs you checked.

+NAME OF STUDENT GRADE LEVEL OF STUDENT

+1.

+2.

+3.

+4.

+5.

+6.

+7.

+8.

+Signature of Parent/Guardian: Date:

+Printed Name:

+· · · --------------------------------

 For more information, you may call Jason Brown, Superintendent at (308) 362-4223 or email at jason.brown@maywoodtigers.org.
-Return this form to Mr. Brown or mail to POB 46, Maywood, NE 69038 by August 31, 2018
+Return this form to Mr. Brown or mail to POB 46, Maywood, NE 69038 by August 19, 2019